When you're learning French, French pronunciation can seem pretty intimidating.

 Hold a piece of paper in front of your mouth and say the word ‘paper’ with a loud voice.

 The paper moves, right?

-In French, aspirating these consonants can be used to show anger, but otherwise, they are never aspirated
+In French, aspirating these consonants can be used to show anger.
+But otherwise, they're never aspirated.

 Finally, at long last, the French ‘r’ sound.

 As you probably already know, the French ‘r’ sound is quite different from what you’re used to in English.

 The letter ‘r’ has many, many different pronunciation styles, and the ‘r’ we’re used to in English is actually far rarer than the ‘r’ sound in languages like French and Spanish.

 In French, the ‘r’ sound is a glottal fricative.
 This means the back of the tongue is pressed against the upper throat as air pushes up around it.
 It is not a vibration.

 To practice this sound, try gargling in your upper throat with a liquid.
 Then, try the same action again but without liquid.